CrowdStrike/ember-toucan-core/docs/components/radio-field/index.md

 # Radio Field

-Provides an underlying radio element building on top of the Field component.
+Provides an opinionated radio element building on top of the Field component.
+If you are building real radio groups in forms, you'll want to check out our [RadioGroupField](./radio-group-field) component.

 ## Label